 - Foster mentored hands-on experience in the field that applies knowledge attained in this application to real world problems of the world’s poorest people.

 Intermediate-level.
 The skills to design, carry out, and interpret epidemiologic studies, particularly of chronic diseases.
-Topics: epidemiologic concepts, sources of data, cohort studies, case-control studies, cross-sectional studies, sampling, estimating sample size, questionnaire design, and the effects of measurement error.
+Topics: epidemiologic concepts, sources of data, cohort studies, case-control studies, cross-sectional studies, sampling, measures of association, estimating sample size, and sources of bias.
 Prerequisite: A basic/introductory course in statistics or consent of instructor.